-During the 2014 SXSW (South By Southwest) Conference—an annual gathering of music, film and interactive technology experts—in Austin, Texas, two companies were honored for their advancements in the realm of functional undergarments for the elderly: ActiveProtective Technologies, an organization that creates injury-preventing "smart garments" for people at high risk for falling, and who recently designed a special brief that reduces the physical impact of a fall; and Pixie Scientific, a health monitoring technology firm who just developed an adult diaper to track urinary health.
+During the 2014 South By Southwest (SXSW) Conference, an annual gathering of music, film and interactive technology experts in Austin, Texas, two companies were honored for their advancements in the realm of functional undergarments for the elderly.
+One was ActiveProtective Technologies, an organization that creates injury-preventing "smart garments" for people at high risk for falling.
+They recently designed a special brief that reduces the physical impact of a fall.
+The other was Pixie Scientific, a health monitoring technology firm that just developed an adult diaper to track urinary health.

 Using technology to prevent fall injuries

 The statistics on senior fall injuries are scary:

 - Each year, one out of every three adults 65 and over has a fall, according to the Centers for Disease Control and Prevention (CDC).
 These tumbles can cost Medicare beneficiaries anywhere from $13,797 to $20,450 (in 2012 dollars), depending on the extent of their injuries.

 - Among aging adults, fall-related injuries result in five times as many hospital stays than injuries cause by other incidences.
 Falls also cause the vast majority (over 95 percent) of hip fractures in the elderly.

 - Twenty percent of hip fracture sufferers die within one year.